Pavilion with food service, changing rooms, an information desk, and restrooms © Gregor Szielasko*

 Winsen

-The natural pool in Eckermannpark in Winsen (Luhe) is a milestone in sustainable architecture: the first CO2-neutral natural pool in Europe.
-A pool that consistently focuses on ecological innovation opened for the 2025 bathing season - with biological water treatment, energy self-sufficient supply and a sustainable timber construction.
+The natural swimming pool in Eckermannpark in Winsen (Luhe) marks a milestone in sustainable architecture: it is Europe’s first carbon-neutral natural swimming pool.
+In time for the 2025 swimming season, a facility opened that is fully committed to ecological innovation—featuring biological water treatment, energy self-sufficiency, and sustainable timber construction.

-The project is a joint effort: the idea came about through broad-based public participation, in which many young people also got involved.
-The operator is Stadtwerke Winsen, which supported the implementation with its experience in operating leisure pools.
-We were responsible for planning the functional buildings, while Polyplan Kreikenbaum was responsible for the design and technical implementation of the pool.
+The project is a collaborative effort: The idea emerged from a broad-based public participation process in which many young people were also actively involved.
+The facility is operated by Stadtwerke Winsen, which supported the implementation with its experience in recreational pool operations.
+We handled the planning of the functional buildings, while the design and technical implementation of the pool were managed by the firm Polyplan Kreikenbaum.

 Terrain and water treatment